ivan-kleshnin/react-fundamentals-course/README.md

 ### Learning in Parallel

-We don't recommend learning large topics in parallel.
-But it's possible to "Learn X" and "Improve at Y" at the same time.
+We don't recommend to learn more than one big topic in parallel.
+But it's possible and even encouraged to "Learn X" and "Improve at Y" at the same time.
-And that is exactly the reason we think it's better to learn React after CSS, HTML, JS/TS – to repeat and practice all of them.
+And that is exactly the reason we think it's better to learn React after CSS, HTML, JS/TS – to repeat and practice what you've learned.
-But at the end it's up to you.
+But, at the end, it's up to you.
 There're many ways to study and learning things in suboptimal way is still much better than nothing.

 ### Extending the Program